Selling a Farm or Ranch FAQ

 - 95% Rule: Any number of properties if the fair market value of the properties actually received by the end of the exchange period is at least 95% of the aggregate fair market value of all the potential replacement properties identified.

 What is like kind property?

 Like kind properties have the same nature or character, even if they differ in grade or quality.
 Basically, most real estate is considered like kind to other real estate.
 For example, you can trade farm land for a commercial land and building.
 The Code allows for ample flexibility when it comes to exchanging different types of real estate.

 What types of property qualify for a 1031 exchange?

-To qualify for tax deferral treatment, property must be held for productive use in a trade or business, or for investment purposes.
+Since the implementation of the Tax Cuts and Jobs Act on January 1, 2018, only real estate is eligible for a 1031 exchange and, to qualify for tax deferral treatment, it must be held for productive use in a trade or business, or for investment purposes.

 Can I use a 1031 exchange on my house?

 No, a primary residence does not qualify for 1031 treatment.
 However, the sale of your home may qualify for the primary residence exclusion under Section 121 of the Code, which may allow you to exclude capital gain on your home sale.

 Can I take title to my replacement property in a different name?